 In addition, it is the Audit Committee’s task to preapprove what other services, beyond auditing, the company may procure from the auditors.
 The Audit Committee also adopts guidelines for transactions with companies and persons closely associated with Volvo.
 Finally, the Audit Committee evaluates the quality, relevance and effectiveness of the Group’s system for internal control over financial reporting, as well as with respect to the internal audit and risk management, and discharge any other duties of an audit committee.

 The Audit Committee consists of the following members:

-The Remuneration Committee shall monitor and evaluate ongoing programs and programs concluded during the year for the variable remuneration of senior executives, application of the guidelines for the remuneration of senior executives on which the Annual General Meeting shall decide, and the current remuneration structures and levels in the Group.
-The Board shall, no later than three weeks prior to the Annual General Meeting, present the results of the Remuneration Committee’s evaluation on the company’s website.
+The Remuneration Committee shall also monitor and evaluate ongoing programs and programs concluded during the year for the variable remuneration of senior executives, application of the guidelines for the remuneration to the Volvo Group Executive Board, and the current remuneration structures and levels in the Group.

 The Remuneration Committee consists of following members:

 The Board has a Volvo CE Transformation Committee, which was established during 2022, that focuses on the strategic direction and transformation of the Volvo Construction Equipment business area.
 The main purpose of the committee is to ensure that Volvo Construction Equipment is successful in the transformation.